Create Raised Bed Gardens with Hugelkultur- horticulturist and gardening expert

 Since it takes years for the woody plant debris to decay, the moisture and nutrient benefits also last for many years.
 So all the upfront work reduces the amount of water, fertilizer and effort needed to manage the garden for years to come.

 I must admit I was a bit skeptical at first; concerned the woody material would temporarily tie up the nitrogen in the garden bed and stunt the plants’ growth.
-But several Hugelkultur gardeners shared their successes and research by a student at the University of Wisconsin-Madison found this was not a problem.
+But several Hugelkultur gardeners shared their successes and an experiment by a master gardener at the University of California Cooperative Extension found this was not a problem.

 How to Start: